 Adobe said it is tracking reports that at least one of the coding errors is being actively targeted by attackers.

 Just a day after fellow software player Oracle showed that demand was holding up in the market open source specialist Red Hat has added its own figures to illustrate that spending is still taking place.
-The crucial statistic when it comes to a software player is the number of new licenses sold and

 Shared-nothing live migration in Hyper-V 3.0 will improve small IT shops’ planned maintenance prospects, but the technology comes with some limits.